With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 Many daily tours from Hanoi to visit Perfume Pagoda offers a great experience for you.
 Starting from Hanoi, you will be taken to Huong Son district to take a boat ride along with Suoi Yen to Phuong Tru wharf.

-The beauty of the landscape along the banks of Suoi Yen is very charming, so you should remember to bring a camera to work.
+The landscape along the banks of Suoi Yen is very charming, so you should remember to bring a camera to get beautiful photos.

 When you reach Phuong Tru wharf, the walking tour to visit the Perfume Pagoda begins.
 Don’t forget to choose active and discreet clothes to visit the temple.

 Many people say that Perfume Pagoda is one of the sacred temples to pray for love.
-So, the person wants to escape from single life, plan a trip there to get good luck.
+So, a person, who wants to escape from single life, need to plan a trip there to get good luck.

 10. Discover the incredible beauty of Ha Long Bay